WICG/dbsc/DBSCE/Overview.md

     1. It signs only the private/other keys that reside in the same secure enclave as the attestation key.
     2. It cannot sign any external payload, or if it signs, it cannot generate an output that can be interpreted as an attestation statement.

-In addition, the _attestation key_ can be uploaded only once to the backend at the moment of device registration, in the clean room, and is seldom changed unless the device loses it (could be due to key rotation or similar operations).
+In addition, the _attestation key_ can be uploaded only once to the backend at the moment of device registration, in the clean room, and is seldom changed unless the device loses it.

 The _attestation key_, hence, can be used to attest that the [binding key](#binding-key) belongs to the same device as the _attestation key_, by signing the public part of the _binding key_ (with the _attestation key_) and generating an _attestation statement_.
 Depending on the specific implementation, this _attestation statement_ itself can be a _binding statement_, or it can be sent to an [attestation service](#attestation-service) to produce the final _binding statement_.